Bernardo de Velasco: Governor of the Province of Paraguay and the thirty towns of the Missions

-The governor of Paraguay, Lázaro de Ribera, had become a tyrannical, venal official, lacking sincerity and respect for his superiors.
-Furthermore, since 1789, he harshly opposed to the Viceroy Marquis of Avilés on the complex abolition of the community system of the Guarani peoples and its possible consequences.
+The Intendant Governor of Paraguay, Lázaro de Ribera y Espinoza, had become a tyrannical, venal official, lacking sincerity and respect for his superiors.
+Furthermore, since 1789, he was harshly opposed to the Viceroy of the Río de la Plata Marquis of Avilés on the complex abolition of the community system of the Guarani peoples and its possible consequences.
 The controversy continued with the Viceroy del Pino, successor of Avilés since June 1801.
 In May 1803, the King disposed the abolition of the encomiendas and the liberation of the natives.
 Félix de Azara, the Spanish official that knew best the land, informed negatively about Ribera.
 He also suggested that the towns of the Missions, for military, cultural and administrative reasons, should join the Province of Paraguay under one sole governor.
 He proposed Colonel Velasco for the position.

+Finally, King Charles IV decided by Royal Decree of 12 September 1805, to replace Lázaro de Ribera as Intendent Governor of Paraguay, by Bernardo de Velasco, who now had in his person the two governments, that of Paraguay and Misiones.
+He ruled until the beginning of 1807, when he was called by the Viceroy of the Río de la Plata to help organize the army to resist the British invasions of the River Plate.
+These invasions were repulsed and Bernardo de Velasco distinguished himself in the fighting.

+During his absence he was replaced by Colonel Manuel Gutierrez Varona (1807–1808) and by Captain Eustaquio Giannini Bentallol (1808–1809).
+He finally returned to the government of the Province on 19 June 1809.

+Independence of Paraguay

+The 1810 May Revolution in Buenos Aires triggered a series of events that ended with the Independence of Paraguay.
+First, Bernardo de Velasco repulsed an attack of the Argentinian rebels on Paraguay in the Battle of Paraguarí in January 1811.
+Later, in the months of March and April 1811, Velasco repressed some attempted uprisings in Asunción and kept Paraguay under the rule of the Spanish King.

+The revolutionary coup of 15 May 1811 surprised him, as he was busy to contact the Portuguese to help secure Spanish power with Portuguese troops.
+He was forced to share power with two rebel leaders as a part of three-man junta.

+On 9 June 1811 he was arrested and removed from power.
+Paraguay became an independent Republic, and Velasco disappeared from sight.
+Plans to ban him from Paraguay were not carried out, and it seems that he led a quiet life in Paraguay until his death around 1821–1822.